 - Why they should click on your link now

-In short, we use meta descriptions to decide which search results are worthy of further investigation.
+In short, meta descriptions are used to decide which search results are worthy of further investigation.
 Most of us spend very little time reading them.
 We glance at them looking for relevance and value.
-The first results we pick are the most relevant and most valuable to us after glancing quickly at a page or two of organic search results.
-We glance at the paid search results above and to the right of the organic results, and we may click on one or two, but usually not unless we can’t find what we seek in the organic results.
-Ranking is still very important, because we will click the first result that meets our criteria, and if we are satisfied by the content of the page we click to, we may end our search there and either explore the website further or immediately buy, sign up or otherwise become a sales lead.
-So we need to treat each meta description tag with the same care that goes into crafting the page itself and the on-page SEO factors that contribute to its rank in the search engine results pages or SERPs.
+The first results we pick are the most valuable to us from the organic search results.
+We glance at the paid search results and we may click on one, but usually not unless we can’t find what we seek in the organic results.
+Ranking is still important, because we will click the first result that meets our criteria.
+If we are satisfied by the content of the page we click to, we may end our search there.
+Then we will explore the website further or immediately buy, sign up or otherwise become a sales lead.
+We need to treat each meta description tag with the same care that goes into crafting the page itself.
+We also need to pay attention to the on-page SEO factors that contribute to its rank in the search engine results pages or SERPs.

 How to Craft a Killer Meta Description Tag